Bridge (Blues Traveler album)

 Bridge is the sixth studio album by American jam band Blues Traveler, released in May 2001.
 The record is the band's first since the 1999 death of original bassist, Bobby Sheehan, and the first to include new members Tad Kinchla and Ben Wilson on bass and keyboards, respectively.
+It is also the last to be released on A&M Records.

 The original title for the album was Bridge Out of Brooklyn.